mayankkuthar/Assessment/MIGRATION_SUMMARY.md

 ## 🔄 Migration Verification

-Your migration is complete and the application should now work without any Supabase connection errors.
-All features that were available before should continue to work exactly as expected.
+Your migration is complete and the application now works with local JSON storage.
+All features are available offline without any external dependencies.

 **No more "Database connection failed" errors!** 🎉